canonical/mlflow-operator/docs/tutorial/mlflow-kubeflow.rst

       juju run --unit istio-pilot/0 -- "export JUJU_DISPATCH_PATH=hooks/config-changed; ./dispatch"

-   This is a known issue, see `tensorboard-controller GitHub issue <https://github.com/canonical/bundle-kubeflow/issues/488>`_ for more info.
+   This is a known issue, see `TensorBoard controller GitHub issue <https://github.com/canonical/bundle-kubeflow/issues/488>`_ for more info.

 Be patient, it can take up to an hour for all those charms to download and initialise.
 In the meantime, why not try our `Juju tutorial <https://juju.is/docs/juju/get-started-with-juju>`_?